bbauska/UC-Davis-JS-Basics/readme.md

 height="2.1373928258967627in"}
 -->

-Now if you want to find out more about the type of method, you could come over here and just Google JavaScript typeof.
+<p>Now if you want to find out more about the type of method, you could
+come over here and just Google JavaScript typeof.
 The MDN will come up very quickly, if not the first, sometimes you&apos;ll get W3Schools.
-The MDN, which is the Mozilla Developer Network, is the definitive resource for web technologies such as HTML and CSS and will give you a lot of information about different methods and different things you can use.
+The MDN, which is the Mozilla Developer Network, is the definitive resource for web technologies such as HTML and CSS and will give you a lot of information about different methods and different things you can use.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 72. console.log(typeof x) (50) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->